'20 Days in Mariupol' wins best documentary Oscar, a first for AP and PBS' 'Frontline'

 Ukrainian President Volodymyr Zelenskyy said in late February that 31,000 Ukrainian soldiers have been killed in action since Russia launched its full-scale invasion.

 “The Last Repair Shop” won for best documentary short.
-The film, co-directed by Ben Proudfoot and Kris Bowers, profiles the craftspeople who fix tens of thousands of musical instruments used by Los Angeles schoolchildren.
-“Music education isn’t just about creating incredible musicians it’s about creating incredible humans,” said Bowers.
+The film, co-directed by Ben Proudfoot and Kris Bowers, profiles the craftspeople who fix thousands of musical instruments used by Los Angeles schoolchildren.
+“Music education isn’t just about creating incredible musicians, it’s about creating incredible humans,” said Bowers.

 For more on the 2024 Oscars, visit https://apnews.com/hub/academy-awards.
 For more AP coverage of the Russia-Ukraine war, visit https://apnews.com/hub/russia-ukraine.